nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting an order under a Person : `deleteOrder`

-Deletes a specified order under a selected person from the address book.
+Deletes an order under a selected person whose orders are displayed using `listOrder`.

-Format: `deleteOrder INDEX`
+Format: `deleteOrder ORDER_INDEX`

+* A person's order list must be selected using `listOrder` before deleting an order from that person.
-* Deletes an order under the selected person at the specified `INDEX`.
+* Deletes an order under the selected person at the specified `ORDER_INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The order index refers to the index number shown in the displayed **order** list of the selected person.
 * The index and quantity **must be a positive integer** 1, 2, 3, …​

 Examples: